-Loose yerba mate is also easy to brew.
-We often tell beginners to pretend they are making a cup of coffee, but use loose yerba mate instead.
-Add a tablespoon of yerba mate per cup of hot water.
-Percolators, French presses, espresso makers, strainers, and tea straws all work great.
+In all honesty, we prefer brewing loose yerba mate at ECOTEAS.
+Simply add a tablespoon of yerba mate per cup of hot water.
+Percolators, French presses, espresso makers, strainers, and traditional yerba mate tea straws all work great.
 Try adding other herbs for additional flavors and benefits!

 The Traditional Yerba Mate Sharing Circle

 Once you get the hang of brewing yerba mate, chances are you'll grow curious about the authentic South American yerba mate experience.
-In order to share a yerba mate gourd with a circle of friends and family, you'll need a thermos or pitcher, some loose yerba mate, a tea straw, and a gourd.
+In order to share a yerba mate gourd with a circle of friends and family, you'll need a thermos or pitcher, some loose yerba mate, a tea straw, and a yerba mate drinking gourd.